Skip to Main Content

 This guide provides an overview of the services, programs and resources available through the Access Services branch of Fairfax County Public Library.
 We remove barriers to library services for people who cannot read standard print materials or physically visit a library due to disability, health, illness and frailty.

-Visitors to Access Services may use screen reader software, screen magnification software, text-to-speech reading equipment, a refreshable Braille display, and tabletop and portable CCTV magnification devices.
-We have a selection of hand-held lighted magnifiers and portable assistive listening systems available for borrowing.
+Visitors to Access Services may use screen reader software, screen magnification software, a refreshable Braille display, and tabletop and portable magnification devices.
+We have a selection of hand-held magnifiers and portable assistive listening systems available for borrowing.
 Demonstrations are available by appointment.
-Please reserve lighted magnifiers and assistive listening systems two weeks in advance.
+Please reserve assistive listening systems two weeks in advance.

-Readers in Fairfax County who are unable to travel to a local library due to disability, illness, or frailty may be eligible for free home delivery of library materials.
-Written certification may be required.
+Readers in Fairfax County who are unable to travel to a local library due to disability, health, or frailty may be eligible for free home delivery of library materials.

 • Presentations and Outreach Programming